 Some businesses have been able to adapt and get creative to make it through these hard times, but may not be operating at 100%.
 Other businesses are facing severe hardships through no fault of their own and have already closed their doors or are hanging on by a thread.
 If you fall into one of these categories, there is help available to you.

 The CARES Act was recently passed by Congress.
 Although the details are still being worked out, the purpose is to give small business owners immediate help to survive the COVID-19 pandemic.
 There are a few options to help you pay your rent and pay your employees.
 For the most up-to-date information please visit the official Guide to the CARES Act.

 Paycheck Protection Program (PPP)

 Paycheck Protection Program (PPP) allows small businesses to keep workers on payroll during the pandemic.
 You can also use the money to pay rent, mortgage interest, and utilities.

-- Has the potential of the all or most of the loan to be forgiven (businesses that pay all employees for 8 weeks will not have to repay loans used for payroll, rent, mortgage interest, utilities)
+- Has the potential of all or most of the loan to be forgiven (businesses that pay all employees for 8 weeks will not have to repay loans used for payroll, rent, mortgage interest, or utilities)

 - Only for small businesses with less than 500 employees

 - It covers sole proprietors, independent contractors, self-employed individuals, private non-profits, veteran’s organizations

 Economic Injury Disaster Loan Emergency Advance (EIDL) is a loan that can provide up to $2 million dollars at 3.75% interest for a 30-year term.
 Most non-profits will have a 2.75% interest rate.
 While the payments are deferred for 12 months, the interest does accrue.